Concessionary Bus Pass

 Lost / Damaged Bus Passes

-Lost, stolen, damaged, worn or faulty passes can be replaced at a cost of £10, and you must request this in writing from the Gwent Passenger Transport Unit directly.
-Alternatively, you can obtain a Lost/Damaged Bus Pass Form here.
+Lost, stolen, damaged, worn or faulty passes can be replaced at a cost of £10.
+You can apply for a replacement concessionary bus pass here.

 Back to top